 2. As I wrote in Post 6, the definitive summary of what the Christian Church would profess came together at Nicea in 325 AD.
-For 300 years the fledgling Church came up with different teachings and beliefs, and of course argued about it all.
+For 300 years the fledgling Church came up with different teachings and beliefs.
+Reincarnation being one of them.
+And of course it argued about it all.
 It was then that the Roman Emperor Constantine gathered bishops of the fledgling Church to agree on a statement that would summarize what the Church’s faith would be.
-The decisions about what would be left out were just as important as what would be included in the Nicean Creed.
+The primary motivation here was to unify his empire and power.
+Decisions about what would be left out were just as important as what would be included in the Nicean Creed.
 Reincarnation was intentionally left out.
 It was never to be taught or professed again.

 But the belief in reincarnation didn’t disappear easily in the Church, and persisted for centuries.
 For example, in the early 13th Century, the Pope launched a crusade against the Cathars, a reincarnation Christian sect in Italy and Southern France, and wiped them out completely.
 The Spanish Inquisition followed with its fatal intolerance of any deviance from strict church doctrine.